christofluyten/nyc-scenario-generator/README.md

 # nyc-scenario-generator
-Turns the NYC Taxi dataset into a RinSim scenario
+Generates RinSim scenarios from the NYC taxi dataset.